tfiers/tomasfiers.net/content/_index.md

 Approach:

-1. Apply an ever-improving machine learning toolbox to large scale activity recordings at the level of individual cells to reveal robust patterns;
+1. Take the ever-improving machine learning and data-analysis toolbox, and apply it to large scale activity recordings at the level of individual cells to reveal robust patterns.

-2. Build software models grounded in the literature that make vague theories explicit, predict experimental data, and generate testable hypotheses.
+2. Build software models grounded in the literature, that make vague theories explicit, predict experimental data, and generate testable hypotheses.